 Perceived lack of legitimacy of modelled data in general.
 There is a lack of fine-scale data within GBR Catchments with a perception of many other industry/utility pollution sources in between.
 Collect finer scale, spatial data which accurately reflects the extent of practice change to support better modelling of outcomes.
 Improve on local WQ monitoring resolution Farm-scale, spatial data is being collected through P2R.
 P2P learning group WQ on-farm sampling taking place.
 Theme 6: Lack of Specialist Skill Providers Barrier to delivery Justification Priority actions Progress to date Extension Staff Training.
 DAF Training Needs Analysis (TNA) Upskilling through the Training and Capacity Building Project.
 Training of extension staff: Cert III Irrigation Systems Agronomy Principles Psychology of Behaviour Change Think Tank Facilitation Training Water Quality regulations Nutrient Management Planning Collaboration Training M&E training Extension networking and coordination across the GBR.
 Regional Needs Analysis Calendar of events and central data point for Specialist Skills Providers need to be developed Basecamp is working well to assist coordination across GBR catchments.
 A list of Specialty Skills Providers is being drafted, and staff capacity building is recorded for future to augment current expertise.
 Lack of specialist skills and/or availability of providers.
-RECG feedback suggests a lack of specialist skills providers and the need for improved coordination to utilise those available.
+REWG feedback suggests a lack of specialist skills providers and the need for improved coordination to utilise those available.
 Improve coordination, including developing a central database of specialist skills providers.
 Identify specialist needs within the region and utilise experts to provide some upskilling or share their skills where appropriate.
 Seek external specialist skills providers as needed.
-This has been exacerbated in the Cape York region, short term with demand through the E&E projects coming on-line.
-RECGs however, are succeeding to coordinate availability much better, and this along with further training and development will augment the availability of existing Specialist Skills providers.
+WTSIP model has demonstrated how specialist skills can be shared across industries/organisations/districts.
+Training and development of existing staff are on-going and will also augment future services.

-12 IMPLEMENTING THE CAPE YORK REGIONAL EXTENSION PLAN
+12 IMPLEMENTING THE WET TROPICS REGIONAL EXTENSION PLAN

-The RECGs are taking a lead role in prioritising and implementing projects that enhance extension coordination in Cape York catchments.
-RECGs will continue to identify and address factors that impede extension and utilise existing programs, build synergies and collaborative partnerships to enhance its delivery.
+The REWG is taking a lead role in prioritising and implementing projects that enhance extension coordination in Wet Tropics Reef catchments.
+REWGs will continue to identify and address factors that impede extension and utilise existing programs, build synergies and collaborative partnerships to enhance its delivery.

 The level of new extension activity required to meet Reef Plan 2050 targets will be high; requiring long-term investment and strong regional stakeholder support and collaboration.
-For activities that require new resources and additional support outside the scope of TF3.5 Enhanced Extension Coordination in GBR (2017-2020); the WTREP sets out processes for RECGs to prioritise and direct the allocation of future funds, as they become available.
+For activities that require new resources and additional support outside the scope of TF3.5 Enhanced Extension Coordination in GBR (2017-2020); the WTREP sets out processes for REWGs to prioritise and direct the allocation of future funds, as they become available.
 The implementation of the WTREP is now ongoing, and comprises the following basic themes: